It’s not easy being a coal miner.

 Polish miners earn twice the national average — 78,000 zl pa (£13,000) vs 46,300 zl pa (£7,700).

-And this doesn’t include some sizeable benefits, including a ‘coal for christmas’ bonus.
+And there’s also some pretty sizeable benefits, including a ‘coal for christmas’ bonus.

 While the average Polish household uses 3 tonnes of coal for heating through winter, miners get 8 every year.